Neo-vortex/lua-sandbox/README.md

 Documentation
 For detailed documentation and guides on using Lua, please refer to the official Lua website: https://www.lua.org

+you can build lua as a library using the defualt `makefile`

 Contributions
 Contributions to the Lua repository are welcome!
 If you find any issues or have suggestions for improvements, please submit a pull request or open an issue on the repository.
 Your contributions will help enhance the